-- Moderate to severe headaches that may originate behind your eyes and worsen with eye movement
+- Often severe headaches that might originate behind your eyes

-- Ringing in the ears that pulses in time with your heartbeat (pulsatile tinnitus)
+- A whooshing sound in your head that pulses with your heartbeat

 - Nausea, vomiting or dizziness

-- Brief episodes of blindness, lasting only a few seconds and affecting one or both eyes (visual obscurations)
+- Brief episodes of blindness, lasting a few seconds and affecting one or both eyes

 - Difficulty seeing to the side